menandmice/micetro_docs/guides/user-manual/console_actions.rst

 Jump to Box
 -----------

-The Jump to Box is a field that can be used to quickly open a single object in the Men&Mice Suite by entering the object name.
-Using the Jump to Box you can open the following object types:
+The **Jump to Box** is a field that can be used to quickly open a single object in the Men&Mice Suite by entering the object name.
+Using the 'Jump to Box' you can open the following object types:

 * DNS Zone